antifuchs/weblog/content/post/2024-02-29-saved-by-nixos-integration-tests,-surprisingly.md

 So, within 2 hours of setting up end-to-end tests, they had caught a legitimate regression.

-# In Summary: I'm a fan.
+# In summary: I'm a fan.

 I've only been using it for a few days now, but as of now I'm a huge fan of the NixOS integration testing library.
 It's definitely the most